Candida Martinelli's Italophile Site

 Mrs. Ann Ward Radcliffe (b.1764-d.1823), the English novelist, is considered the mother of Gothic Romance Novels, starring damsels in distress.
 Read more about her on my page about her and the book

-The book is a fun read and should be read in a lighthearted manner.
-It resembles a fairytale, complete with wicked stepmother.
 It was written in the 1780s but set 50 years or so earlier in Sicily, which was then part of the Two Kingdoms of Sicily, under the Spanish crown.

-Ancient Rome from the Earliest Times down to 476 A.D.' by Robert F. Pennell
+Ancient Rome from the Earliest Times down to 476 A.D. by Robert F. Pennell

-This classic textbook is 228 pages long.
 The only thing omitted from the original book is the index, because you can search the e-book easily for any word using the e-book Reader.

 I’ve added a small piece about the author at the end of the book.
-I've illustrated the book with images to highlight various parts of the text.
-Landscape, large font.

 Parallel Lives or Lives by Plutarch